 The Code of Practice on the Humane Treatment of Captive and Wild Australian Crocodiles was endorsed by the Natural Resource Management Ministerial Council on 21 May 2009.
 This Code outlines an achievable minimum standard of humane conduct in regard to the treatment of wild and farmed crocodiles.

-During 2009/2010, two farms had issues regarding captive crocodile welfare.
-Both farms were investigated by the Department of Resources.
-It led to the closure of one farm in September 2010.
-The other farm received an official warning and is undergoing rectification of the problem.
+During 2010/2011, one farm had issues regarding captive crocodile welfare.
+The farm received an official warning and is rectifying of the problem.

 ACKNOWLEDGMENTS